Neozaru/near-suricate/README.md

 Note that the `alerts.mail.smtp{}` field format is the same as [Nodemailer](https://nodemailer.com/about/) library syntax.
 Right now, alert emitted are :
 - `NOT_VALIDATOR` the validator account `validatorAccountId` (`poolAccountId`) is not in the validators list for current epoch.
+- `VALIDATOR_EXPECTED_PRODUCED_BLOCKS` is triggered when a validator produced only 95% (or less) of the expected blocks.
 - `VALIDATOR_SLASHED` the validator account `validatorAccountId` (`poolAccountId`) has been slashed.
 - `PROTOCOL_VERSION` your target RPC node is outdated (not reliable if you use a public RPC instead of your own node)